kirillkh/rs_teardown_tree/delete_range.md

       and use its value to fill `item(X)`

-The two algorithms above are, of course, only sketches, and the actual implementation has more details to consider.
-See [`plain_tree.rs`][2] for the full breakdown.
-It is also worth mentioning that the implementation can be significantly sped up by splitting `delete_range` into separate functions based on the following cases:
+The above is a sketch of the algorithm, for implementation details see [`plain_tree.rs`][2].
+It is worth mentioning that the implementation can be significantly sped up by splitting `delete_range` into separate functions based on the following cases:

 1. The whole subtree is inside the search range.
 This means we can just traverse the subtree, moving every element to the output.
 Nothing else